mattpitkin/samplers-demo/content/downloads/code/dockerfiles/python3/README.md

-# Docker Image: Ubuntu 16.04, Python 3.5.2
+# Docker Image: Debian Buster, Python 3.7

-This Dockerfile creates an image using Ubuntu 16.04 with Python 3.5.2.
+This Dockerfile is based on [`continuumio/miniconda3`](https://hub.docker.com/r/continuumio/miniconda3) and created a `python3.7` conda environment.

-It installs the following samplers:
+Within this environment it installs the following samplers:
  * emcee
  * PyMC3
  * PySTAN